ENCCS/julia-for-hpda/content/regression.rst

    Run the code in the `Simple regression example`_ above and see what prediction errors you get.

-.. exercise:: simple regression 2
+.. exercise:: simple regression 2a

-   In the `Simple regression example`_, experiment with the settings to change the sampling frequency, level of noise and and fraction of the data that is used for training (the rest is used for testing).
+   In the `Simple regression example`_, experiment with the settings to change the sampling frequency, level of noise imposed on the data and fraction of the data that is used for training (the rest is used for testing).

    .. solution:: Change parameters